autopilotpattern/vault/README.md

 **`setup.sh check`:** Checks that your Triton and Docker environment is sane and configures an environment file `_env` with a CNS record for Consul.
 We'll use this CNS name to bootstrap the Consul cluster.

 **`setup.sh up`:** Starts the Vault cluster via Docker Compose and waits for all instances to be up.
 Once instances are up, it will poll Consul's status to ensure the raft has been created.

+**`setup.sh secure`:** Generates a token for gossip encryption and uploads the TLS cert for RPC encryption to the Consul cluster, updates the Consul configuration file to use these keys, and SIGHUPs all the instances.
+This should be run before the Vault is initialized and unsealed.
+Use the following options:

+	--tls-key/-k <val>:
+		The file containing the TLS key (in PEM format) used to encrypt RPC.

+	--tls-cert/-c <val>:
+		The file containing the TLS cert (in PEM format) used to encrypt RPC.

+	--ca-cert/-a <val>:
+		The file containing the CA cert (in PEM format) used to sign the TLS cert.
+If the cert is self-signed or signed by a CA found in the container's certificate chain, this argument may be omitted.

 **`setup.sh init`:** Initializes a started Vault cluster.
 Creates encrypted keyfiles for each operator's public key, which should be redistributed back to operators out-of-band.
 Use the following options: